Ethics

 How to Use the Code of Conduct

-The Code does not tell practitioners exactly how to act in every situation, rather it provides a benchmark against which to measure ethical decisions in every-day practice and in highly complex situations.
-In every situation, however, it is the duty of members of the profession to act in an ethically responsible manner, using the principles of the Code to guide ethical conduct.
-As ethical decision-making is often an interdisciplinary issue, practitioners are encouraged to seek additional advice or consultation when ethical decisions are unclear.
-Members of the physiotherapy profession should be able to articulate their rationale for all ethical decisions and should take responsibility for their decision-making and actions.
+The Code does not tell practitioners exactly how to act in every situation.
+Rather, it provides a benchmark against which to measure ethical decisions in everyday practice and in complex situations.
+In every situation, however, it is the duty of each member of the profession to act in an ethically responsible manner, using the principles of the Code to guide ethical conduct.
+As ethical decision-making is often an interdisciplinary issue, each practitioner is encouraged to seek additional advice or consultation when ethical decisions are unclear.
+Members of the physiotherapy profession should be able to articulate the irrationale for all ethical decisions and should take responsibility for their decision-making and actions.

 Ethical Principles and Professional Values

 Ethical principles form the foundation of ethical conduct and provide guidance along the pathway to ethical decision-making.
-While there are several approaches to ethical principles, this document uses the classical ethical principles described below as a basic guide to ethical conduct.
-Emphasis is on the pursuit of excellence in all professional activities, as well as the ability to act with integrity, accountability and good judgment in the best interests of the client, the public, the individual (self) and the profession.
+While there are several approaches to ethical decision-making this document uses the classical ethical principles described below as a basic guide to ethical conduct.
+Emphasis is on the pursuit of excellence in all professional activities, as well as the ability to act with integrity, accountability, and good judgement in the best interests of the client, the public, the individual (self), and the profession.

 Respect for Autonomy states that people should be allowed to make decisions that apply to their lives and to have control over their lives as much as possible.
 Autonomy requires a physiotherapist to respect a client’s freedom to decide for themselves and includes obtaining informed consent.